9 Places You May Miss Cleaning in the Bathroom

 by Tammy Emineth on Apr 2, 2019

 Mineral deposits and even a pink hue of mildew can build up in the little jets of the showerhead.
 What is even yuckier to think about is that you are bathing in that gunk every time you turn the shower on.
 Clean up the grime in your shower head with a 50/50 solution of white distilled vinegar and water.
-You can either fill a plastic bag with the vinegar solution, place the bag over the shower head so that it is submerged in the solution, and hold in place with a rubber band overnight; or you can generously spray down each jet with vinegar let it sit for a few minutes and scrub each jet with a dry clean cloth.
+You can either fill a plastic bag with the vinegar solution, place the bag over the shower head so that it is submerged in the solution, and hold it in place with a rubber band overnight; or you can generously spray down each jet with vinegar let it sit for a few minutes and scrub each jet with a dry clean cloth.

 Base of Toilet

 When cleaning the toilet it is common to focus on the bowl of course and then other areas that are noticed most like the seat and the tank, if it is covered in dust.
 The underside of the bowl, the base near the floor, and even the plumbing behind the bowl that attaches to the wall often get left uncleaned.
 Make sure to reach these areas every time you clean the rest of the commode.

 Light fixtures don’t usually receive as much attention as some other more germ-filled areas of the bathroom, but they do fill up with dust.
 Use a clean microfiber cloth to wipe down the lights while they are off and cooled down.

 You may give the tub and sink drains some attention with a quick surface clean, but there is a lot of gunk that builds up just inside the drain.
 About once a month pull the drain cover and give it a good cleaning as well as a once over with a soft bristle brush on the inside of the drain.
 This will help to prevent clogged drains that need to be snaked out later.